puppetlabs/best-practices/facts-and-classification.md

 All Puppet users using the Node Classifier and using rules should use variables from the trusted facts array (`$trusted`).
-These facts are included in the node's certificate or generated on the master and, as such, cannot be changed on the node.
+These facts are included in the node's certificate or generated on the Puppet Server and, as such, cannot be changed on the node.

 Inserting information into the node's certificate is done at agent installation